 This is a method of providing an easier way for you to scan the OBD-II system (Onboard Diagnostics II), to monitor any problems easily and read PIDs, as well as other codes.
 You do not need to pay expensive costs when you take your car for servicing, as this method proves useful for this purpose as well as if you are an expert who does not have your dedicated scanning tools at the moment.

 Even though this is useful in solving your issues, there are still some things you should know about the system before you purchase it.

 If you want to look deeper into this scanner, you can check it out on Amazon here: ELM327 WIFI Wireless

 Any Issues to Note?

 They are not many, but it is important to note that some of the cheap ones are likely to have unauthorized ELM327 microcontroller clones.
 These can often have unexplainable behaviors at times and cause the entire system to fail to work with certain devices.

-The devices that are most affected by this are iOS ones, so if you have one it is important to select the right device for the job.
+The devices that are most affected by this are iOS devices, so if you have one it is important to select the right device for the job.

-Any scanning tool that will feature Bluetooth chips and ELM327 controller will have a wide variety of devices it can pair with comfortably.
+Any scanning tool that features Bluetooth chips and an ELM327 controller will have a wide variety of devices it can pair with comfortably.
 However, there are limits, just as with anything else.

 The devices you can use include laptops, smartphones, and tablets.
-The phone is the best way to use the connectivity advantage – however, it might not work well with Apple products, such as iPad, iPhone, and iPod Touch, all because of how Apple handles Bluetooth in general.
+The phone is the best way to use the connectivity advantage – however, it might not work well with Apple products, such as iPad, iPhone, and iPod Touch, because of how Apple handles bluetooth in general.

 If you are an Apple user, it is a better idea for you to use Wi-Fi ELM327 scanners and USB connections.